The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Discussion

 \subsection{Reproducing observations}

-In \Cref{ssec:Obs_comparison} we investigated whether our simulations reproduced the bimodal CF versus separation distributions observed in protostars in Perseus \citep{tobin_vla_2016}.
+In \Cref{sec:obs_comparison} we investigated whether our simulations reproduced the bimodal CF versus separation distributions observed in protostars in Perseus \citep{tobin_vla_2016}.
 This bimodal distribution has also been observed in Orion \citep{tobin_vlaalma_2022}, and \citet{encalada_870_2021} appear to resolve the inner peak in Ophiuchus.
-The valley between the two peaks has also been observed in Class I objects in various star forming regions across the sky by \citet{connelley_evolution_2008}.
-Because this bimodal distribution has been observed in multiple regions it is expected to be a long lived feature.
+The valley between the two peaks has also been observed in Class I objects in various star-forming regions across the sky by \citet{connelley_evolution_2008}.
+Because this bimodal distribution has been observed in multiple regions it is expected to be a long-lived feature.

+One proposed hypothesis for the origin of a bimodal separation distribution comes from \citet{heggie_binary_1975} who suggested that hard binaries become harder and soft binaries become softer, leading to a bimodal separation distribution.
+A mechanism for orbital hardening is via the ejection of a companion.
+This companion can either be completely ejected from the system (becomes unbound) or pushed to a wider orbit.
+Many binaries in very wide orbits are found to be in triple systems, and it is hypothesised the outer companion was ejected to a wider orbit \citep{reipurth_formation_2012}.
+Ejections of companions and changing multiple star systems architectures also occur in gas-rich environments, like our own simulations and in other works \citep{bate_stellar_2012, ryu_analytic_2017}.

-The origin of the two peaks have been attributed to disc-fragmentation producing close binaries, and core-fragmentation producing wide binaries.
-However, as shown throughout this paper, binaries that are formed on core-fragmentation scales often experience significant orbital evolution early in their formation.
-We calculated CF versus separation distribution of multiple stars systems, looking at the true distribution, as well as applying observational limits.
+Conversely, when the protostellar bimodal distribution was first observed in the Perseus star-forming region, the two peaks were attributed to disc fragmentation producing close binaries, and core fragmentation producing wide binaries \citep{tobin_vla_2016}.
+However, as shown throughout this paper, binaries that are formed on core fragmentation scales often experience significant orbital evolution early in their formation.
+We calculated CF versus separation distribution of multiple star systems, looking at the true distribution, as well as applying observational limits.
 We successfully produce bimodal distributions at the calculated characteristic SFE of the observed objects in Perseus (4.2\%), and later find a better match to the \citet{tobin_vla_2016} observations at SFE = 4.1\%.

+The origin of the bimodal distribution in our sims appears to be driven but the inspiral of young binaries, which migrate from separations of 100-1000s $\au$ to tens of AU.
+While there are complex N-body interactions occurring in our simulations, it does not seem that the mechanism described by \citet{heggie_binary_1975} is dominant, at least, not on the timescales explored in this work.